platformsh/platformsh-docs/src/frameworks/drupal7/redis.md

 ## Configuration

 To make use of the Redis cache you will need to set some Drupal variables.
-You can either do this in your `settings.php` file or by setting Platform Variables directly via the UI.
+You can either do this in your `settings.php` file or by setting Platform Variables directly via the Management Console.
 In general, using the `settings.php` file is easier.

 ### Via settings.php